Ovura/Ovura/README.md

 - 👋 Hi, I’m Arthur
 - 👀 I’m interested in Fullstack development on both .Net and Java Platforms.
-- 🌱 I’m currently trying to teach myself Delphi and Pascal programming
+- 🌱 I’m currently trying to teach myself Python and Ruby on Rails.
 - 💞️ I’m looking to collaborate on .Net projects
 - 📫 How to reach me